ccai1/mangosteens/README.md

 1. Install the dependencies listed above by typing ```(venv)$pip install -r <path-to-file>requirements.txt``` in your terminal.

 ## APIs:
-* Spotify
+* Last.fm

    Used to retrieve songs that matches the user's inputs.
-It does not use API keys but instead uses OAuth2.
-To learn more about the Spotify API go [here](https://developer.spotify.com/web-api/).
+Registration to Last.fm is required to obtain a API key.
+After obtaining a Last.fm account go [here](https://www.last.fm/api/account/create) to obtain your API key.
 * MapQuest (Directions API)

    Used to retrieve directions, routes, and maps from the user's current location to their destination.
 To sign up and obtain an API key go [here](https://developer.mapquest.com/documentation/).